 Measures are real numbers and are often called floating-point numbers.
-Measures have a precision of approximately 8 decimal places, with exact precision implementation dependent.
+The Measure unit has 8 significant digits and, in post-script, is actually meant to calculate positions on a page, in inches.
 If your document requires complex mathematical computations in which a greater decimal precision is critical, it is recommended you perform those calculations outside PlanetPress and include the result in the input data.
+See "Calculations and Arithmetic in PlanetPress Talk" (page 241).